+APPLY-format input

-APPLY-format input Often, you call functions with constant argument values, which would have to be quoted if you typed them in EVAL-format.
-For convenience, if you type a symbol immediately followed by a list, the symbol is APPLYed to the elements within the list, unevaluated.
+Often, when typing at the keyboard, you call functions with constant argument values, which would have to be quoted if you typed them in "EVAL-format."
+For convenience, if you type a symbol immediately followed by a list form, the symbol is APPLYed to the elements within the list, unevaluated.
 The input is terminated by the matching right parenthesis.
-For example, typing LOAD(FOO) is equivalent to typing (LOAD 'FOO), and GET(X

-COLOR) is equivalent to (GET 'X 'COLOR).
-As a simple special case, a single right parenthesis is treated as a balanced set of parentheses, e.g. UNBREAK) is equivalent to UNBREAK()
+For example, typing LOAD(FOO) is equivalent to typing (LOAD 'FOO), and GET(X COLOR) is equivalent to (GET 'X 'COLOR).
+As a simple special case, a single right parenthesis is treated as a balanced set of parentheses, e.g.